oliwebd/hicons/README.md

-# ♾️ Hicons
+# ♾️ Hicons for Hugo SVG icons Support

-**Hugo plugin to add [Lucide](https://lucide.dev/icons/) SVG icons automatically — no bloated template logic, no manual SVG copy-paste.**
+***Hugo Icons plugin for easy-to-use SVG icons from open-source vendors Lucide and Feather — no bloated layouts***

-`hicons` scans your Hugo layouts for icon usage and auto-generates or updates your `icons.html` partial with SVGs from Lucide.
+`hicons` scans your Hugo layouts for icon usage and automatically generates or updates your `icons.html` partial with SVGs from Lucide.

-🔥 **New Workflow:** Hicons now has a **dedicated website for layout-ready code**: [https://hicons.pages.dev](https://hicons.pages.dev)
+🔥 **New Workflow:** Hicons now has a **dedicated website for Hugo layout-ready code**: [https://hicons.pages.dev](https://hicons.pages.dev)

 ---

 ## 🚀 Features

 * ⚡ Auto-detect icons used across Hugo layouts.
-* 🧠 Automatically fetch SVGs from Lucide.
+* 🧠 Automatically add minified SVGs to your Hugo partials.
 * 🧩 Merge icons into your `layouts/partials/icons.html` or `_partials/icons.html`.
-* 🛡 Keeps existing icons safe (no overwrite).
+* 🛡 Keeps existing icons safe (no overwrites).
 * 🎨 Supports `$class` for Tailwind or custom CSS classes.
-* 👀 **New:** `--watch` mode for real-time updates.
+* 👀 **New:** `npx hicons --watch & hugo server -D` can be added to dev scripts for live updates.
-* 🌐 **Dedicated icon website:** search, click, copy layout-ready code instantly — no bloated template files.
+* 🌐 **Dedicated icon website:** search, click, and copy layout-ready code instantly.

 ---

-## 🌐 Dedicated Icon Layout Website
+## 🌐 Dedicated Hicons Icon Layout Website

-Forget going to Lucide to look for icons manually.
-Now:
+Forget manually browsing Lucide for SVG icon code.
+Copying raw SVGs bloats your layouts and may hurt Core Web Vitals.
+Hicons does it all for you — minified and production-ready.

+Steps:

 1. Visit [https://hicons.pages.dev](https://hicons.pages.dev)
 2. Search the icon you want (e.g., `mail`, `sparkles`)
 3. Click the icon or the 📋 **Copy** button
-4. Paste the ready-to-use Hugo layout code directly into your template
+4. Paste the ready-to-use Hugo layout code directly into your layout template
-5. Run `npx hicons` (or keep `--watch` running) — icons partial updates automatically
+5. Run `npx hicons` (or `--watch` mode) — your Hugo icons partial updates automatically

 ### Example Copied Code: